What is EXCEL MROUND FUNCTION

-Excel MROUND Function can help us to round a number to the nearest multiple of a number.
-While rounding a number it will not consider that number is greater or lower than the original number.
+The Excel MROUND Function is listed under Microsoft Excel's Maths Functions category.
+It returns a number after rounding it to a given multiple.
+In simple words, the MROUND rounds a number to the nearest multiple of a number and while rounding, it doesn’t consider that number is greater or lower than the original number.

 - If you put zero in multiple it will return zero in the result.